JuliaLang/julia/doc/manual/variables-and-scoping.rst

     julia> bar()
     1

-These constructs which introduce new variables into the current scope are as follows:
+The constructs that introduce new variables into the current scope are as follows:

 -  A declaration ``local x`` or ``const x`` introduces a new local variable.